vuejs/test-utils-docs/src/guide/stubs-shallow-mount.md

 Since this behavior is global, not on a `mount` by `mount` basis, you need to remember to enable/disable it before and after each test.

-If you prefer this behavior, you can enable this globally by importing `config` in your test setup file, and setting `renderStubDefaultSlot` to `true`.
+:::: tip If you prefer this behavior, you can enable this globally by importing `config` in your test setup file, and setting `renderStubDefaultSlot` to `true`.
 Unfortunately, due to technical limitations, this behavior is not extended to slots other than the default slot.

 ## `mount`, `shallow` and `stubs`: which one and when?